cpske/ISP/django/authentication.md

         ...
     ]
     ```
-    * After adding `django.contrib.auth` to a project, you need to make migrations and run migrations to create database tables for User and Group.
+    * If you add `django.contrib.auth` to a project, you need to make migrations and run migrations to create database tables for User and Group.
-2. Also in `settings.py` you need to enable two middleware applications
+2. Also in `settings.py` you need two middleware applications (usually these are included by default):
     ```python
     MIDDLEWARE = [
     ...